odpi/egeria/index.md

   the scope and usage of metadata supported by Egeria "out of the box".
 * [Egeria Glossary](open-metadata-publication/website/open-metadata-glossary.md) - provides definitions to terms
   used in the Egeria project.
+* [Egeria Connector Catalog](open-metadata-publication/website/connector-catalog) - provides descriptions of the
+  connectors supporting the use of third party technology in the open metadata ecosystem.
 * [Egeria Status and Road Map](open-metadata-publication/website/roadmap) - describes the various components of Egeria, how they fit together and their current status.
 * [Egeria Module Organization](Content-Organization.md) - defines the hierarchical structure of the modules in the